Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 All kinds of people enjoy the Paris Plage

-Paris - Bassin de la Villette a Community Centered section of the Plaza serves many diverse communities creating very strong local neighborhoods
+Bassin de la Villette: a community centered section of the plaza serving diverse communities

 Cultural and Community Institutions